 Other ways in which to reduce your water usage include:

-- Checking whether your water supplier is the most reliable and efficient and switching wherever necessary
+- Check whether your water supplier is the most reliable and efficient and switch wherever necessary.

 Switch to solar energy

 By 2024, the cost of solar electricity is predicted to drop another 15% to 35%, fueling even more growth in the second half of the decade.
-Solar energy has seen phenomenal growth in recent years and is set to become even more accessible for individuals and businesses in the near future.
+Solar energy, for example, has seen rapid growth in recent years.
+It is set to become even more accessible for individuals and businesses in the near future.

 Sustainability partnerships involve two or more organisations teaming up to achieve environmental goals and outcomes.
-These often take form from one corporate business and a not-for-profit organisation, such as a railway business partnering with a recycling company to offer customers reusable or low-waste coffee cups.
+These often include one corporate business and a not-for-profit organisation; such as a railway business partnering with a recycling company to offer customers reusable or low-waste coffee cups.

 In turn, this keeps power consumption to a minimum and therefore, decreases your energy bill – all while adopting eco-friendly business practices.
 Additionally, it provides geographic redundancy, making data loss improbable even in the case of a natural disaster.